OberstKrueger/www-oberstkrueger-com/report/gaming/notes-on-final-fantasy-xiv/index.md

 4. Tsunami: 4 different debuffs placed on players, each going off at different times.
 5. Surging Tsunami: Knocks all players away from target.
 6. Smothering Tsunami: Spread AEs apart.

+### Eden's Gate: Sepulture (Normal)

+1. Evil Earth: Delayed AE that spreds from starting square.
+2. Stonecrusher: Tank buster with debuff.
+Tank swap.
+3. Crumbling Down: Position non-glowing boulder between yourself and Titan before Seismic Wave casts.
+4. Geocrush: Knockback, stand near Titan..
+5. Massive Landslide: Stand in front of Titan, then immediately move to the side.
+6. Cobolt Bomb: Makes a single boulder grow in size, making its range larger.
+7. Fault Line: Stand on the two-segment wide section of arena.